 The Proposal for Settlement (PFS) is a crucial tool in legal negotiations that can significantly influence the outcome of a case, particularly in Florida.
 While many are familiar with the term, there are various nuances regarding its use, consequences, and timing that attorneys need to navigate carefully.
 Understanding what a PFS is, when it should be used, and how it can impact the resolution of a case is essential for anyone involved in litigation.

-What is a Proposal for Settlement?
+What is a Proposal for Settlement (PFS) in Florida?

 A Proposal for Settlement is essentially a formal offer made by one party to settle a case for a specific amount of money.
 This offer is made in writing and presented to the opposing side.
 In Florida, both plaintiffs and defendants are allowed to make a proposal for settlement.
 Once it is made, the recipient has 30 days to either accept or reject the offer.